burrrata/cryptoeconomics.study_rust_edition/src/current.md

 // - Problem: SHA2 is not part of the standard library and does not work in the Rust Playground
 // - Solution: Swapped it out for the default hasher
 //
+// ~DONE BY DEFAULT: Centralized Operator = Genesis Address
+// - only account that can "mine" new blocks (aka approve tx)
+// - only account that can change params (block rewards, difficulty, etc)
+//
+// CURRENT
+//
-// TX PROBLEMS!
+// TX Problems!
 // - does not update receiver account balance
 // - does not check sender signature
-// TX SOLUTIONS?
+// TX Solutions?
 // - done: create a function that verifies tx before added to a new block
 // - todo: better Accounts data structure
 //   - HashMap?